 All your work will be completed with the texts and our Blackboard course site.
 You will submit written work through the course site.
-Take the necessary time to become familiar with Blackboard, how its tools work, how to navigate around it, and how our course site is organized.

-Lessons are usually comprised of reading study notes and assigned readings, and they may include audio clips, discussion board postings, and/or quizzes.
+Lessons are comprised of reading study notes and assigned readings, and they may include audio clips, discussion board postings, and/or quizzes.
 On some weeks, written work is due.
-Keep an eye on the course schedule and be aware of the reading load and work due in the upcoming weeks so that you are not caught off guard.
+Keep an eye on the course schedule and be aware of the reading load and work due in the coming weeks so that you are not caught off guard!

-The study notes for each lesson are meant to offer guidance to your reading that is specific to our goals in this course.
-You will find that I sometimes ask you to think differently about literature than recommended by the editors of the Introduction to Literature.
-So read the study notes before reading the primary texts, and then come back to the study notes and study questions (when they are provided) to think about the issues raised by them.
+The study notes for each lesson offer guidance to your reading that is specific to our goals in this course.
+They are required reading.
+Read the study notes before reading the primary texts, and then come back to the study notes and study questions (when they are provided) to think about the issues raised by them.